corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization-default-evolution.md

 {{< /note >}}
-As with nullable properties, instances of the class at version A can deserialize serialized forms of `example B`.
+As with nullable properties, if a node has version A of class `Example1`, it can deserialize a blob that has been serialized by a node with version B of `Example1`.
 It treats them as if the property has been removed.

 ### Constructor versioning